Dynamic-Capital/Dynamic-Capital/README.md

 ```

 Store these in your hosting platform's environment settings or in `.env.local`
 for local development.
-The static site should have access to the same values at
+The web service needs access to the same values at build
-build time.
+time.

 ### Server-only secrets

 Keep secrets such as `SUPABASE_SERVICE_ROLE_KEY` or `TELEGRAM_BOT_TOKEN` only in
 the environment for the Next.js component.
 Do **not** prefix them with
-`NEXT_PUBLIC_` or expose them in the static site.
+`NEXT_PUBLIC_` or expose them in client-side code.

 For local work, create a `.env.local` inside `next-app/` and run `npm run dev`
 to load the variables.
 In production, manage secrets through your platform's